HeIIow2/music-downloader/README.md

 ## Programming Interface / Use as Library

+> IF U USE THIS NOW YOU ARE DUMB.
+IT ISN'T FINISHED AND THE STUFF YOU CODE NOW WILL BE BROKEN TOMORROW
+> SOON YOU CAN THOUGH

 If you want to use this project, or parts from it in your own projects from it, make sure to be familiar with [Python Modules](https://docs.python.org/3/tutorial/modules.html).
 Further and better documentation including code examples are yet to come, so here is the rough